7 DIY Litter Box Ideas Your Cat Will Love

 Cat Feeding Trays

 Have a feeding tray for your cat that you’re not actually using to feed them?
 Turn it into (wait for it because you’re going to be shocked at what I suggest) a DIY litter box.
-I have an old fish-shaped feeding tray that I got when I first adopted my cat that has 1.5-inch sides on it.
-It’s a perfect option for a litter tray as I no longer actually use it to serve Z. If you’re looking for something similar, Hoki Found has a silicone feeding tray available in a variety of colors.
+I have an old fish-shaped feeding tray that I got when I first adopted Zoloft that has 1.5-inch sides on it.
+If I were to stop using it as a food tray, it would be a perfect litter box.
+See if you have something similar to try before buying something new.

 Baking Trays

 Speaking of food, baking sheets can be an excellent choice that you may be able to find in a larger size than a lunch tray.
-They’re made of metal so will be relatively easy to clean.
+They’re made of metal so are easy to clean much like a stainless steel litter box.
 Plus, if you don’t want to order one new you can always repurpose an old baking sheet or find one in a thrift store.
-I hope this next part goes without says, but make sure you very clearly label the sheet as being a litter box so nobody uses it as bakeware.
-I don’t think anyone would be too pleased to find out those aren’t actually chocolate chips in their cookies…

 “Hey babe, what are these crunchy little gray sprinkles?
 They taste like clay…” Photo by Nathan Dumlao